-Headed by Vice President for Research Cynthia Sagers, administrators and staff help advance the success of the entire OSU research enterprise by facilitating the rigorous pursuit of discovery, scholarship, and innovation while maintaining the highest professional and ethical standards.
+Headed by the Vice President for Research administratorss and staff help advance the success of the entire OSU research enterprise by facilitating the rigorous pursuit of discovery, scholarship, and innovation while maintaining the highest professional and ethical standards.

 Research Office Contacts